 Remington is a very small town located in the state of Indiana.
 With a population of 1,337 people and just one neighborhood, Remington is the 291st largest community in Indiana.
 Remington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Remington is generally considered to be a blue-collar town.
-36.93% of the Remington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Remington is a blue-collar town, with 36.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Remington is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Remington who work in office and administrative support (13.83%), maintenance occupations (7.61%), and sales jobs (7.47%).

 Also of interest is that Remington has more people living here who work in computers and math than 95% of the places in the US.